aravindvalluri4/shopping-cart-exercise/README.md

 Farmers market is a checkout system in which certain products are sold and occasionally may have offers.
 For Details check below the link (https://gist.github.com/jbartels/d75a9f5282abebe071694723a5f25f0e)

-Ideal desgin would be to have different services like below.
+Ideal design would be to have different services like below.

-1. Menu service
+1. Menu Service
 2. Basket Service
 3. Offer Service
 4. Products Service